 Confession: I'm a woman who has never worn a sexy Halloween costume.
-But I must be in the minority, judging by the plethora of sexy-version costumes out there.
+I must be in the minority, however, judging by the plethora of sexy-version costumes out there.
 Because, as a woman, if you want to dress up as a cop/nurse/witch/remote control/slice of pizza, it must be a sexy cop/nurse/witch/remote control/slice of pizza or you're going to have to make your own costume from scratch.

 At least, that's what it looks like when you go searching for women's costumes online.

 I did that recently and clicked the first link, which was for Party City.
 I then went to "Bug, Animal Costumes" since if I was going to buy a Halloween ensemble it would probably be an animal of some kind.

-I wouldn't wear any of those costumes (maybe the "cozy bat" — with a pair of pants or a skirt).
+I wouldn't wear any of those costumes (maybe the "cozy bat", but only with a pair of pants or a skirt).

 I'm not a particularly modest person — I wear a bikini while swimming, short-shorts when I'm trail running because they're more comfortable and I've spent time in clothing-optional locales (beaches in Australia, hot springs in California).
 I just don't want to bare it all on Halloween, which is not exactly the warmest time of year.
 I also don't want to wear something skintight when I'm going to be eating and drinking all night.

 So why aren't there more legit options for non-sexy outfits?

-I mean, there's even a sexy "Pizza Rat" costume out there, not to mention sexy Donald Trump (evidence of this and the next one in main photo above) and even sexy remote control. ("Fulfill his needs with this fun and lifelike remote control.
+I mean, there's even a sexy "Pizza Rat" costume out there, not to mention sexy Donald Trump and even sexy remote control. ("Fulfill his needs with this fun and lifelike remote control.
 He'll love to turn you on with the push of a button."
 Seriously??)

 And the trend is trickling down.
 Plenty of parents have noticed that sexy Halloween costumes are now available for little girls, too.